 Our First Steps Puppy Pack includes a full course of routine vaccinations including a ‘parvo top-up’ vaccine at 16 weeks of age.
 Please contact us for further information.

 We now offer a new combined rabbit vaccination that makes it even easier to protect your rabbit from disease all year round.

 Annual vaccination health checks

 If your pet is having a vaccination at our surgery, the appointment will include a thorough clinical examination by one of our friendly vets.
-Pets cannot tell their owners when they are suffering. so it’s invaluable to get your pet checked at least once a year in order to detect any early signs of disease, and improve your pet’s wellbeing sooner rather than later.
+Pets cannot tell their owners when they are suffering, so it’s invaluable to get your pet checked at least once a year in order to detect any early signs of disease, and improve your pet’s wellbeing sooner rather than later.
 Yearly booster vaccinations offer the perfect opportunity for your pet to receive a full annual health check.
-If you are a member of our exclusive ‘VIP Club’ your pet will receive two health checks per year.
-Learn more about our VIP pet health scheme.
+If you are a member of our exclusive ‘Pet Health for Life’ plan your pet will receive two health checks per year.
+Learn more about our Pet Health for Life plan.

 Neutering your pet has many benefits, the most obvious one being preventing unwanted pregnancies, which helps to reduce the number of unwanted pets as strays and in rescue centres.

 Neutering dogs, cats, rabbits, guinea pigs, and other small pets also has other benefits:

 - Neutering reduces the risk of certain diseases and health conditions – in female pets, mammary (breast) cancer and womb infections (pyometra); in males, prostate disease and hernias.

 - Neutering can stop some undesirable behaviours such as indoor marking and urinating, wandering off to search for a mate, and sexual aggression.